Robots.txt - General information

 Keep in mind that it performs the default setup that does not take into account the sophisticated structures of the custom-coded websites.

 The default robots.txt file in some CMS versions is set up to exclude your images folder.
-This issue doesn’t occur in the latest CMS versions, but the older versions need to be checked.
+This issue doesn’t occur in the latest CMS versions, but the older versions should be checked.

 If you would like to change this, open your robots.txt file and remove the line that says: